midacts/unifi/README.md

 Script to install Ubiquiti's unifi controller on a Debian Linux machine

+-

 My only other recommendation besides running this script is to make your partition you will be installing unifi on to be in the neighborhood of 20GBs.
+You might be able to get away with 6, or maybe 10- but I like to make sure my machines have some room to grow in case they need to.

 Otherwise you will get error messages like this in /var/log/mongodb/mongodb.log

 Tue May 13 13:08:21.851 [initandlisten] ERROR: Insufficient free space for journal files Tue May 13 13:08:21.851 [initandlisten] Please make at least 3379MB available in /var/lib/mongodb/journal or use --smallfiles